Hyphaed/vmware-vmmon-vmnet-linux-6.17.x/README.md

 ## 📜 License

 This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.
 The VMware modules themselves are proprietary software by Broadcom Inc. These patches only modify the open-source components necessary for kernel compatibility.

-## ⚠️ Disclaimer

-This is an unofficial patch.
-Use at your own risk.
-The author is not responsible for any damage to your system.

-Always backup your system before applying kernel patches.

 ## 📧 Contact